jordanh/CSULA-weather-scraper/README.md

 Periodically scrape Cal State LA's weather station, and save these data to CSV.

+## Important Note!

+This is a work in progress, and is not yet complete.

 ## Dependencies

 Open the project with RStudio.
 It will require the following libraries:

+   * magrittr - the forward pipe operator (%>%)
    * packrat - for managing package dependencies
+   * RSelenium - a framework for controling a web browser
    * rvest - for scraping the web

 ## Implementation Notes